chelberserker/ESRF_ID10_SURF/_sources/index.rst.txt

 ESRF_ID10_SURF is an open-source package for processing and quick analysis of X-ray reflectometry (XRR) and Grazing Incidence Diffraction (GID) data obtained on the ID10-SURF beamline and the European Synchrotron Radiation Facility (ESRF).

-This code is accompanied by a simple example of usage
+This code is accompanied by a simple example of usage:

 .. toctree::
    :maxdepth: 4
    :caption: Contents:

-   modules
    usage_example